wallarm/product-documentation/docs/3.4/about-wallarm-waf/api-discovery.md

         * Technical data like IP and MAC addresses
         * Login credentials like secret keys and passwords
         * Financial data like bank card numbers
-        * Personally identifiable information (PII) like full name, passport number or SNN
+        * Personally identifiable information (PII) like full name, passport number or SSN

     * Date and time when parameter information was last updated